baehyunsol/Sodigy/Errors.md

   - ``` integer literal is too large ```
   - ``` type annotations needed ```
     - when the compiler doesn't know the type of `x.iter().collect()`

+---

+How about using Elm style error messages?